Malish-Studio/MalishStuWebsite/src/pixel-animation-baker/pixel-animation-baker/documentation.md

 Fullscreen Config:

+>[!IMPORTANT]
-The **Pass Material** field must be set to **Shader Graphs_PaletteResample** material
+>The **Pass Material** field must be set to **PAB_PaletteResample** material
+>The FullscreenPassRendererFeature requires **Fetch Color Buffer**

 Palette Config:

 - Color Horizontal
   : The number of colors on your palette texture, all colors are sampled horizontally
 - Palette Texture
-  :  The palette texture, you can change the filter setting of the texture to either get a rough or smooth gradient
+  :  The palette texture.
+When the texture width is higher than the color count, you can change the filter setting of the texture to either get a rough or smooth gradient
 - Compute Shader
   : (exact) The compute shader extracting the palette colors.
 This field must be set to the **ExtractColorPalette** Compute Shader
 - Palette Material
   : (exact) The material to receive the color palettes.
-This field must be set to the **Shader Graphs_PaletteResample** material
+This field must be set to the **PAB_PaletteResample** material

-> The field highlighted in yellow **must exactly adhere** to this image reference.
+> The field highlighted in yellow **must exactly adhere** to this image reference, with the exception of the material which has been renamed from [Shader Graphs_PaletteResample] to [PAB_PaletteResample]
 >
 > The field highlighted in green is open to user adjustment.
 > ![PaletteResampleSpec.png](assets%2FPaletteResampleSpec.png)